 Your doctor might give you different lab tests to figure out if you have lupus.
 While no single test can diagnose lupus, tests help doctors check for changes in your body — like inflammation — that could be caused by lupus.

 Inflammation usually happens when your immune system is fighting an infection or an injury.
 When lupus makes your immune system attack healthy tissue, it can cause inflammation in lots of different body parts.
 Symptoms can include swelling and pain.
 Read more about inflammation.

 Blood tests can help doctors see things like how your immune system is working, or if there are signs of inflammation in your body.
 Your doctor may ask you to get these blood tests:

 - A complete blood count (CBC) to measure the numbers of red blood cells, white blood cells, and platelets (cells that help blood clot) in your blood

-- Blood clotting time tests to see if you have clotting problems that could be from lupus
+- Blood clotting time tests to see if you have clotting problems

 - Complement tests to check for signs of inflammation

-Learn more: Lab tests for lupus
+Learn more about lab tests for lupus